DukeRobotics/robosub-ros/catkin_ws/src/controls/README.md

 These are the instructions to initialize and test our controls algorithm.
 We take input from various topics and move the robot based on desired global position or desired power.
 By default, we publish thruster allocations on a range [-128, 127] for the Arduino.
 We can also publish values on a range [-1, 1] for the simulation.

-Thruster information is read from `cthulhu.config`, which is written in YAML and can be updated if thrusters are added or moved.
-The xyz positions are in meters, and the rpy (roll, pitch, yaw) rotations are in degrees.
-The ordering of the thruster power outputs is determined by the order in which they appear the config file.
+Thruster information is read from `*.config` files, which are written in YAML.
+The ordering of the thruster power outputs (thruster allocations) is determined by the order in which the thrusters appear the config file.

 `controls.launch` takes in a `mode` argument to indicate whether we are in `robot` (default) or `sim`ulation mode

 Only the most recently updated Desired State Topic will be used in movement.
 Therefore any updates will override the current movement of the robot.
 Controls will warn you if more than one Desired State Topic is being published to at any given time to prevent such issues.
 If Controls stops receiving Desired State messages at a high enough rate (at the moment, 10 Hz), it will warn you and will output zero power for safety purposes.

 The controls algorithm will output all 0's unless it is enabled with a call to rosservice as detailed in the setup.
-This is intended to act as an emergency stop that cuts off all power to the thrusters if necessary.
+Sending the disable call to the service acts as an emergency stop that cuts off all power to the thrusters.

 ## Setup